sburden-group/pareto_leg_hardware/leg/README.md

 * Soldering iron (for installing heat set inserts)
 * Soldering iron Heat Set Insert Installation Tip, [Amazon](https://www.amazon.com/Heat-Set-Inserts-Compatible-SP40NKUS-Connecting/dp/B08B17VQLD)

+## Stainless Steel Parts
+Flat stainless steel parts (spring anchors) need to be sourced externally.
+All spring anchors can be fabricated externally from [SendCutSend](https://sendcutsend.com/).
+Simply import a DXF and specify *0.8mm thick 304 Stainless Steel* as the material.
+(Pricing is ~$30 for about 10 spring anchors, and turnaround time is about 1 week.)

 ## Carbon Fiber Parts
 Carbon Fiber Parts need to be sourced externally.
 All carbon fiber parts can be fabricated externally from [CNCMadness.com](https://cncmadness.com/).